 All students will have important decisions to make regarding their future during their time at Carmel.
 The College is committed to providing support in order to help students make these decisions.
 Read more

-My son/daughter wants to apply to Oxford, Cambridge or demanding university course such as Medicine.
+My son/daughter wants to apply to Oxford, Cambridge or a demanding university course such as Medicine.
 What support is available?

 Carmel College offers a High Achievers Programme designed to offer specific support to those students who achieve mostly As and A*s at GCSE.
 The Programme includes, amongst other things, specially designed tutorials and visits to Oxford and Cambridge.
 Read more